 2304.3 Licensing Office

 When a university department or student organization becomes involved in developing products bearing Wright State University's marks, such activities must be coordinated through the Office of General Counsel, accompanied by artwork or graphics and details as to how the university mark will be used.
-The artwork or graphics must be approved by the Office of Communications and Marketing.
+The artwork or graphics must be approved by the Office of Communications.
 All departments and student organizations must use a licensed manufacturer to produce the items.
-A list of licensed vendors is available at the Office of General Counsel or the Purchasing office and at http://www.wright.edu/cm/resources/wsu_id_manual.pdf.
+A list of licensed vendors is available at the Office of General Counsel or the Office of Strategic Procurement and at http://www.wright.edu/cm/resources/wsu_id_manual.pdf.